gstdev/RPA-Public/README.md

   * Close application
     * Alt + F4

 * Since the main workflow is "Approve, Convert, and Rename" and it exists in both the Try Catch and the Finally Retry Scope, I would recommend making necessary modifications in just the Try Catch and then copy/paste into the Finally Retry Scope.
-I have this in place since I would occassionally receive unexpected exceptions.
+I have this in place since I would occasionally receive unexpected exceptions.

+# Summary
+This project took roughly 9 hours to put together.
+Manually executing this task for one document would roughly take 1 minute to execute and there is risk when it comes to moving the files or matching/renaming the file.
+We now have an accurate approach to execute this task for an unlimited number of documents.
+Imagine if this task was one person's full time job and they were getting paid the federal minimum wage of $7.25.
+That would mean they could process about 480 documents for $58 per day.
+Now imagine if you had a team of 5 people performing this same task!
+You can easily see the potential benefits of RPA for enterprises that have a lot of manual tasks being performed.
+Here is an <a href="https://www.uipath.com/blog/rpa-and-the-roi-conundrum" target="_blank">interesting article</a> that goes over RPA and the ROI conundrum.
+Feel free to <a href = "mailto: rpa@gstdev.com">send us an email</a> if you're interested in learning more about RPA.